Arthur A. Quinn Papers (1901-1960)

 He started his career as a carpenter, which funneled into his labor advocacy.
 He is credited with organizing the second union founded in Perth Amboy: The Brotherhood of Carpenters and Joiners of America.
 He served 20 terms as President of the New Jersey Federation of Labor (1912-1933), during which time he supported creating a fund for “old age relief,” dissolution of sweat shops, investigating wages paid to women and children, the creation of unemployment insurance, and creating a five day work week with a six-hour work day.
 He also served as President and founding member of the Union National Bank, which opened in February 1925, and allowed Union workers to keep accounts separate from their bosses.

 His entrance into politics started in 1913, when he was elected to the New Jersey State Assembly in 1913, serving one term representing Middlesex County.
 He later served in the NJ State Senate from 1929-1933, where he wrote legislation in support of unemployment insurance and other similar issues.
+He defeated Russell Watson in a special election to fill the seat vacated by Republican Morgan Larsen, who had left the senate to become Governor.
 He was the Democratic whip, served on the Committee on Banks and Insurance, and was active in the Advisory Committee on Employment Problems.
 In 1933, he was endorsed by the New Jersey Federation of Labor to be the Democratic nominee for Governor.

 Following his tenure in the State Senate, Quinn was appointed to serve as Controller for Customs in the Port of New York, a position in which he served until 1951.
 He served as Chairman of the New Jersey State Housing Authority in 1937 and was active in the Democratic party through the rest of his life.
 He died February 2, 1957, at the age of 90.